stranne/vital-curiosity/blog/2024-10-20-bankid/index.md

 ## Implementing launch

 First, we use the User-Agent string to identify the user’s operating system and browser.
-This will be used for the [returnUrl](#returnUrl)-value and selecting which [URL-scheme](#url-schemes) to use.
+This will be used for the [returnUrl](#returnurl)-value and selecting which [URI-scheme](#uri-schemes) to use.

 There are two ways of opening the BankID application.